→ Limit drills to crucial need-to-know information

 In the part about design principle 1, we already mentioned microlearning.
 It means that you should ideally cut learning material up into small chunks, enabling students or employees to learn more often at short intervals by giving them short drills to do.
 This will help anchor the learning material.

 But there’s another benefit to microlearning.
-It forces you to separate inessentials from important information, reducing the learning material to information that learners really have to retain.
-Prevent an overload of the brain’s cognitive capacity.
+It also forces you to separate inessentials from important information, reducing the learning material to information that learners really have to retain.
+This helps prevent an overload of the brain’s cognitive capacity.
 Stick to crucial information that people really need to know, and include as few minor details as possible.
-Need to know only!
+Need-to-know only!

 On the right, you can see an example of need-to-know information.
 The six steps of CPR is crucial knowledge.
 The number of AED’s in the Netherlands is less important.
 Try to distinguish as much as possible between main and side issues.